Last updated: July 21, 2021

 After receiving permanent residency, there are three more steps to apply for Australian citizenship: naturalization, a citizenship application, and successfully completing the Australian citizenship test.

 After becoming a permanent resident of Australia, you must actually live in Australia for four years before applying for citizenship.
 One year out of the four must have been spent as a permanent resident.
 The other three years can come from time spent in Australia before you became a permanent resident on a valid visitor’s visa.
 For example, if you lived in Australia as a student, those years are applicable towards naturalization.

 During the naturalization period, you cannot have been absent from Australia for more than 12 months total or for more than three months in the year before applying for citizenship.
 If your business interests require you to travel outside of Australia frequently, you’re going to have to pay close attention to the amount of time you spend away from the country.

 The Australian Citizenship Application

-If you are over the age of 60, you will be allowed to have a citizenship interview instead of taking the test.
+If you are over the age of 60, you will generally be allowed to have a citizenship interview instead of taking the test.

 Being Approved for Citizenship

 After you pass the citizenship test or interview, your journey to Australian citizenship is not yet complete.
 You must attend a citizenship ceremony, make a pledge, and sign some documents before you officially become an Australian citizen.
-For some, the citizenship ceremony is a moving experience, for others, it’s just another time consuming step.
+For some, the citizenship ceremony is a moving experience, for others, it’s just another time-consuming step.

 The final stage in the process to becoming an Australian citizen is the citizenship ceremony.
 You’ll be invited to attend a ceremony after your application has been successfully approved and you have passed the citizenship test.
-You must attend the ceremony within 12 months of your application being approved.
+You must attend the ceremony within six months of your application being approved.

 The ceremony usually takes about two hours.
 At the ceremony you’ll be asked to make the Pledge of Commitment.
 After you have said the Pledge out loud, you are officially an Australian citizen.